NGENDAKURIYOLionel/ServerConfiguration/Ubuntu_Server_Security.md

 SIG_HI        = 100 ;                # Critical files that are
 				     # significant points of
 				     # vulnerability
+# this is the email we should report to:
 MAILTO = innoveos_report@gmail.com ;

 #### ALL THE FILES ARE SET TO SIG_HI SO THAT ANY CHANGE BE REPORTED ###